phatak-dev/draft_book/programmer_setup/smartphone.md

 * ### Java based Application development

-Using other apps is good.
+Using apps developed by others is good.
 But how about writing your own App? that's going to be awesome.
 One of the good thing about Android is it uses standard language like Java and tools like Eclipse, Idea for mobile application development.
 Most of these tools you already know from previous sections, which means you already capable of building apps for your phone.
 Learn how to do android development [here](http://developer.android.com/)

 * ### Reading device